— Researched and written by Dr. Sandip Roy.

 Who wrote the Serenity Prayer, and when?

-Theologian Reinhold Niebuhr is credited with writing the Serenity Prayer in 1943.
-However, the first mention of the prayer was found in an entry in Winnifred Crane Wygal’s personal diary around ten years earlier.
-Niebuhr may have heard it from Wygal while she was a student under him, or she may have heard it from him.
+The Serenity Prayer is widely believed to have been composed by the theologian Reinhold Niebuhr in 1943.
+However, the first mention of the prayer was found in an entry in the personal diary of Winnifred Crane Wygal, around 1933.
+Niebuhr may likely have heard it from Wygal while she studied under him, or she may have heard it from him.

 The controversy around the origin of the Serenity Prayer is whether it was the far more powerful Niebuhr who had drowned out a woman’s voice.

 Most people assume that the Serenity Prayer author was the American theologian and pastor Reinhold Niebuhr.
 Most citations mention that Niebuhr first used the prayer in a sermon in a rural Massachusetts church, in 1944.

 - Niebuhr’s biographer, Charles C. Brown, writes that Niebuhr composed it between 1941 and 1943.